stanislavb/en.coven.nu/fictional/index.md

 There exists several rituals within the coven, some of these require the use of crystals and others don’t.

 These rituals can be used to amplify a witch's powers temporarily, to create protective barriers, or to simply get a high from dangerous games such as Mortis and Vitalis.

-Each power has a crystal to represent it.